SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 In a response body, you must always return a JSON object (and not e.g. an array) as a top level data structure to support future extensibility.
 JSON objects support compatible extension by additional attributes.
 This allows you to easily extend your response and e.g. add pagination later, without breaking backwards compatibility.

-Maps (see [???](#216)), even though technically objects, are also forbidden as top level data structures, since they don’t support compatible, future extensions.
+Maps, even though technically objects, are also forbidden as top level data structures, since they don’t support compatible, future extensions.

 ### Treat Open API Definitions As Open For Extension By Default